gustafn/docker-ns/examples/openacs-org/README.md

 - key type / API
 - HTTP challenge reachability (`/.well-known/acme-challenge/…`)

+When the `letsencrypt` module is configured and enabled, the OpenACS package `acs-admin` takes care about the automated certificate renewal.
+Make sure, that the server is also reachable via HTTP, which is required for the ACME protocol used by `letsencrypt`.

 ACME state and certificates are stored in `/var/lib/naviserver/certificates`.

 ---